xpack-dev-tools/openocd-xpack/website/blog/2021-10-16-openocd-v0-11-0-2-released.md

 Compared to the upstream, the following changes were applied:

+- a configure option was added to configure branding (`--enable-branding`)
 - the `src/openocd.c` file was edited to display the branding string
 - the `contrib/60-openocd.rules` file was simplified to avoid protection related issues.